edmundhung/conform/docs/tutorial.md

 ## Initial setup

-Now, let's put up some markup and an action function for our login form:
+Now, let's put some markup and an action function for our login form:

 ```tsx
 import { type ActionArgs, json } from '@remix-run/node';